 (Eating burgers with a rice bun is on my list of weird and unique things to do in Tokyo!)

-One bonus restaurant in Tokyo perfect for vegetarians and omnivores both to visit is bills, which is where I worked for a while when I was living in Tokyo! bills is a high-end Australian restaurant that is owned by Aussie restaurateur Bill Granger.
+Another restaurant in Tokyo perfect for vegetarians and omnivores both to visit is bills, which is where I worked for a while when I was living in Tokyo! bills is a high-end Australian restaurant that is owned by Aussie restaurateur Bill Granger.
 If you ever visit Sydney, you can try the bills restaurants there too.

 bills in Tokyo has a number of vegetarian options including a super fresh and hearty chopped salad, pumpkin and beetroot risotto, and tofu and squash coconut curry (vegetarian options may change).
 Meat eaters can indulge in lobster linguine, fillet steak, or a variety of schnitzels and burgers that will transport them straight to Australia.
+Don’t forget about that avocado toast, mate!

 If you’re in Tokyo and want to impress a vegetarian or non-vegetarian on a date, take them to bills Ginza.
 It has a sleek interior and great views over the glitzy Ginza neighborhood.